 Kings Island is the largest amusement and water park in the Midwest, and you can find it at 6300 Kings Island Drive, Kings Island, Ohio.

-Experience the unique opportunity to live within walking distance of upscale dining, shopping and nightlife at Austin Landing.3 bedroom move in special!
-Was $1599 Now $1399!
-Save $2400 only 1 left!
+Experience the unique opportunity to live within walking distance of upscale dining, shopping and nightlife at Austin Landing.One month free when you rent an upgraded 3 bedroom apartment.
+Offer ends 7/31.
 Get this offer

 Where we're located